resingm/de-maxresing-www/content/index.md

 *2021-11-01 - 2021-11-03* After my bachelor's thesis was published, I was contacted and asked whether I could consider submitting this topic to NANOG, the North American Network Operators' Group.
-With a bit of guidance through my shepherd, my talk was accepted and I was invited to talk at the next NANOG conference, [NANOG83](https://www.nanog.org/events/nanog-83/).
+With a bit of guidance through my shepherd, my talk was accepted, and I was invited to talk at the next NANOG conference, [NANOG83](https://www.nanog.org/events/nanog-83/).

 It was a great experience to talk at NANOG, to present my work and to